The Day of the Triffids (1981 TV series)

 The Day of the Triffids is a British science fiction drama serial which was first aired by BBC Television in 1981.
 An adaptation by Douglas Livingstone of the 1951 novel by John Wyndham, the six half-hour episodes were produced by David Maloney and directed by Ken Hannam, with original music by Christopher Gunning.

-It premiered simultaneously in the UK and in Australia on ABC Television.

 Plot

-The series takes place in late 20th century Britain.
-A spectacular meteorite shower unexpectedly renders most of humanity blind, leading to the breakdown of society overnight.
+In late 20th century Great Britain, a spectacular meteor shower unexpectedly renders most of humanity blind, leading to the collapse of society overnight.
 Unaware of this, Bill Masen (John Duttine) has retained his sight by virtue of being in hospital with his eyes bandaged at the time of the shower.
-Bill works on a Triffid farm, where the mobile and carnivorous plants are cultivated for their oil with their deadly stings retained, which improves the oil quality.
-Prior to the story he was stung by a plant and even though he was wearing protective clothing, some of the poison got into his eyes.
+Bill works on a triffid farm, where the mobile and carnivorous plants are cultivated for their oil with their deadly stings retained, which improves the oil quality.
+Prior to the story, Bill was stung by a plant and even though he was wearing protective clothing, some of the poison got into his eyes.
 In the hospital he tentatively removes the bandages and gradually discovers the catastrophe around him.

-He rescues Josella "Jo" Playton (Emma Relph) from her blind captor and finds that she had slept through the meteorite shower thus keeping her sight.
-They eventually come across a small band of similarly lucky survivors who have decided to leave London and establish a community elsewhere to begin rebuilding civilisation.
+Bill rescues Josella "Jo" Playton (Emma Relph) from her blind captor and finds that she had slept through the meteorite shower thus kept her sight.
+They eventually come across a small band of similarly sighted survivors who have decided to leave London and establish a community elsewhere to begin rebuilding civilisation.
 They are initially opposed by sighted Jack Coker (Maurice Colbourne), who wants them to stay in London and help the blind, not abandon them.
 When the others reject his scheme, he and a few sighted helpers capture some of the group, including Bill and Jo.
 He assigns each to a different group of the blind.
 Bill is handcuffed to two of his charges to prevent him leaving them.